robipozzi/robipozzi-kafkastream-temperatures/README.md

 **[robipozzi-kafka-producer-java](https://github.com/robipozzi/robipozzi-kafka-producer-java)** GitHub repo and look specifically how
 **[TemperatureSensorSimulationService](https://github.com/robipozzi/robipozzi-kafka-producer-java/blob/main/src/main/java/com/rpozzi/kafka/service/TemperatureSensorSimulationService.java)** works).

-So, the first transformation is aimed at extracting the temperature data from the message, and this is done by using *mapValues()* Kafka Streams stateless transformation as it can be seen below
+The first transformation is aimed at extracting the temperature data from the message, and this is done by using *mapValues()* Kafka Streams stateless transformation as it can be seen below

 ```
 // ===== Apply mapValues transformation to extract temperature data from input messages